okTurtles/wordpress-to-astro/README.md

 5. Run `npm install` (once), then either `npm run build` or `npm run dev` per the original instructions below.
 6. Make any modifications as needed to the files under `src` so that your blog looks and behaves the way you'd like it.

+When you run `npm run build`, your website will be saved to the `dist/` folder.
+How you'd like to deploy it then is up to you.
+There are [many options](https://docs.astro.build/en/guides/deploy/).

 Finally, there are some thinks to keep in mind:

 - The following frontmatter is required: `title`, `date`, `author`, `layout`, `permalink`, `categories`, `tags`